 You will need to take a ferry from Split to Hvar Island, but take the catamaran from Hvar to Split, Korcula and Dubrovnik.
-It is possible to buy the ferry tickets online; however, the times seem to change without notice, so I recommend going to the Jadrolinija office at the port of Split to purchase tickets.
+It is possible to buy the ferry tickets online; however, the timetables seem to change without notice, so I recommend going to the Jadrolinija office at the port of Split to purchase tickets.
 Once you arrive in Hvar town, head to the port to pick up the tickets for the catamaran.
 If you wait until the end of your stay in Hvar to purchase tickets, there is a high probability that the tickets will be sold out especially during high season.
 The catamaran is about a 4.5 hour ride that stops back in Split, then heads to Korcula, and finally Dubrovnik.

 Hungary, Austria, Czech Republic:

-To travel between Budapest, Prague, and Vienna, I use the Student Agency Bus .
-This bus leaves multiple times a day and has amenities such as air conditioning, leather seats, and a stewardess who passes out hot drinks.
+The bus is the best mode of transport in Eastern Europe.
+To travel between cities like Budapest, Prague, and Vienna, I use either FlixBus or Student Agency Bus .
+Both buses leaves multiple times a day and Student Agency has amenities like leather seats and a stewardess who passes out hot drinks.
 These major cities also have trains running between them.
-You can go on the website http://www.oebb.en to book train travel between these three countries.
+You can go on the OBB website to book train travel between these three countries.
 Geographically, please note that Vienna (Wien when booking on the train website) is in the middle of Prague (Praha) and Budapest, so plan your itinerary accordingly if you can.
+Start in Budapest and go to Vienna and then Prague or start in Prague heading down through Vienna to Budapest.
 If you choose to fly to another city in Europe from one of these countries, be sure to check out the low cost airline Wizz Air for some good deals.

 London to Dublin: If for some reason you decide not to fly between these two cities, you can take a ferry instead.
 Cleverly dubbed “sail and rail,” the train takes you to Holyhead, Wales and you would then take a ferry across the sea for about 1 hour and 40 minutes.